Retreats

 • Yoga props (mat, strap, blanket, blocks, eye pillow).
 If you don’t have yoga equipment, or if you're flying in for the retreat, we’ll take care of you!
 Please indicate on the registration form which props you will bring.

-• Nope.
+• Not this retreat.
 But we will participate in a special session with horses, guided by Wendy Millet of Gallop Ventures.
-Wendy will lead us in on-the-ground interactions where we can learn about ourselves based on reflection from the horses.
-Watch this 4-minute video for a preview of the type of work we’ll do with Wendy.
+Wendy will lead us in on-the-ground interactions where we can learn about our own energy field as reflected in the horses.
+Watch the 4-minute video on the Gallop Ventures website (scroll down) to learn more about Wendy’s work with horses.

 Cost:

 In order to hold your place, full payment is due upon registration.
-Payment ranges from $750 to $1,250, depending on your choice of lodging.
-Receive an early bird discount ($50 off) if you register by March 10.
+Payment ranges from $750 to $1,400, depending on your choice of lodging.
+Receive an early bird discount ($50 off) if you register by March 6.
+Please contact us if pricing is prohibitive.

 Cancellation:

 • Trina Currier and Margie Suozzo love building community, particularly when it involves personal and spiritual development and the outdoors.
-Their retreats are a natural continuation of many years of organizing group excursions, meditation classes, yoga classes, hikes, and other experiences for friends.
+Their retreats are a natural continuation of many years of organizing group excursions, meditation classes, yoga classes, hikes, and other experiences for friends and family.
 They have been team-teaching yoga since 2022.
 You can read more about them in their bios here.

 • Mary Ruth Quinn’s work centers on helping humans open their hearts and spirits.
 On this retreat she will offer contemplative exercises and journal writing to help participants discover or deepen the radiant love that they are.